greim/reglib/README.markdown

 Reglib's DOM selectors behave less like SQL queries and more like regular expressions.
 In other words, instead of using a selector to search and return a list of elements, a selector pattern-matches against an element you pass to it.
-It functions similar to JavaScript's <code>String.match()</code> method, where if there's no match it returns null, but if there's a match it returns an array:
+It functions similar to JavaScript's <code>String.match()</code> method.
+If there's no match it returns null, but if there's a match it returns an array:

     var selector = new REGLIB.Selector('div.foo > span.bar + a@href');
     var match = selector.match(someElement);